Police searching for suspects following deadly double shooting overnight

 MEMPHIS, Tenn. — Police are searching for three possible suspects following a deadly overnight shooting.

-When first responders arrived in the 2700 block of Firzer Road near Pendleton around 11 p.m. they found one person inside a car dead and another suffering for a gunshot wound.
+When first responders arrived in the 2700 block of Fizer Road near Pendleton around 11 p.m. they found a female inside a car dead, and a man suffering from a gunshot wound.

 That second victim was rushed to the Regional Medical Center in critical condition.

-So far, police haven’t made any arrests but told WREG three suspects were seen driving away in a pickup truck.
+So far, police haven’t made any arrests but told WREG three suspects were seen driving away possibly in a tan SUV.

 Call Crime Stoppers at (901) 528-CASH if you have any information about this case.